Evolution of Ubuntu Over the Years - A Brief History

 Ubuntu 4.10 (Warty Warthog)

 Ubuntu 4.10 codenamed "Warty Warthog" marked the beginning of a new kid in the block, the first and foremost release of Ubuntu by Canonical foundation.
 This new Linux distro was based on Debian and aimed at giving new users a trouble free experience of Linux.
 This release also crucially brought the Ubuntu shipit feature where by users could get Ubuntu installation CD's mailed to their homes for free through a simple signup.
-Shipit was one of those important features that augmented the widespread adoption of Ubuntu.
+Shipit was one of those key USPs that made Ubuntu a very popular choice among youngsters in those early days.
+I think I still have several lying around near my old PC.
+And who can forget those Ubuntu branded stickers!

 Ubuntu 5.04 (Hoary Hedgehog)

 Ubuntu 5.04 codenamed "Hoary Hedgehog" was released on 8 April 2005.
 From this second release onwards, massive changes started to trickle in.
 Ubuntu 5.04 added many new features including an update manager, upgrade notifier, readahead and grepmap, suspend, hibernate and standby support, dynamic frequency scaling for processors among many other major improvements.
-Ubuntu 5.04 even introduced support for installation from USB devices.
+Ubuntu 5.04 was so ahead of its time that it even introduced support for installation from USB devices.

 Ubuntu 5.10 (Breezy Badger)